Targeted landing pages aren’t just a useful tool—they are a critical component to any company’s online marketing strategy.

 We’re not saying you shouldn’t include product features on your landing pages.
 But all features should be given context to make them more meaningful.

-That's why we suggest using proven templates from Unbounce, Leadpages, and Instapage, as well as quality images.
+That’s why we suggest using proven templates from Unbounce, Leadpages, and Instapage, as well as quality images that demonstrate how your product works.
 If possible, use video to increase visitor engagement, too.

 Obviously, including positive reviews and testimonials on your landing pages is a good idea!
 Fortunately, it’s really easy to do.
 Platforms like Yotpo will allow you to easily collect and display your best customer reviews on the landing pages you create.

 Finally, make sure your landing pages include a guarantee of some kind.
 Why?
 Because guarantees make internet users more comfortable and increase the likelihood of conversion.

 You’ve probably seen them before, messages like “we will not use your email address to send any unwanted emails.”
 Such guarantees should make it easier for the user to follow the CTA and understand exactly what they should expect from you.